 From the viewpoint of accessibility, the first priority is directing traffic.
 Protective barriers have to be in place as soon as any machinery or materials have arrived at the site (Figure 2).
 Pedestrians must not at any point be forced to pass the worksite using the carriageway.
-If the worksite is in a parking area, it must be ensured that accessible parking spaces are available.
+If the worksite is in a parking area, parking spaces for persons with a disability must be made available.